 “If the school system worked for me, why can’t it work for my child?”

 And who can blame them?
-Without clear, transparent communication around how personalized learning works for each individual student, parents are bound to be nervous about this transformation.
+Without clear, transparent communication around how personalized, competency-based learning works, parents are bound to be nervous about a system that is unfamiliar and diverts from the system that has been operating untouched for centuries.

-Attend other, non-district events in the community.
-By being involved in local events, parents will become familiar and comfortable with you and your staff.
+- Attend non-district events in the community.
+Being involved in non-school related events, helps parents to view you and your staff as people beyond school context.

-Plan community focus groups to have honest conversation and gain insight.
+- Plan community focus groups to have conversations and gain insight.
+Use those insights in communications plans and processes.

-Meet parents where they are.
-Schedule meetings outside the school walls where parents are comfortable.
+- Meet parents where they are.
+Schedule meetings outside of school where parents feel most comfortable.

-Conduct a community survey to learn about common concerns and consider how to address those concerns.
+- Conduct a survey to learn about common concerns and consider ways to address those concerns.

-Continually use common language to create better understanding.
+- Use common and consistent language to create better understanding.
+Adaptive learning, customized learning, individualized learning, customized learning all terms that have been used to describe student-centered approaches to learning.
 Once you choose a term for personalized learning, stick with it.
-Inconsistent language can result in confusion, which can cause apprehension.
+Inconsistent language results in confusion and apprehension.

-Host informal principal chats where parents can come discuss and learn about personalized learning in individual schools.
+- Host informal principal chats where parents can come talk directly to administrators and discuss personalized learning.